By Mike Fuhrmann

 Recently, however, it found itself in a glass case on display in a museum in the Czech Republic, an unexpected fate for a humble object that has done its share of long-distance travelling.

-In 2017 I was contacted by the Low-Beer Villa museum in Brno, the country’s second largest city, and learned to my astonishment that it was researching my family history.
+In 2017 I was contacted by the Low-Beer Villa museum in Brno, the country’s second largest city, and learned to my amazement that it was researching my family history.

 Could I shed light on the textile industrialist Moriz Fuhrmann and the company he founded in the 19th century, the museum wondered.
 And what about his two sons, who took over the firm after Moriz’s death in 1910, and his grandson — my father, Robert Fuhrmann— who ran it from 1945 to ’48.
 What was their fate?

-Once prominent in Brno, the Fuhrmann family was now something of a mystery for the museum, which occupies Moriz Fuhrmann’s former home, a coral-coloured mansion that he built across from the city’s main park.
-None of his descendants have lived in what is now the Czech Republic for 71 years — not since my father left after the 1948 Communist coup.
+Once prominent in Brno, the Fuhrmann family was now something of a mystery for the museum, which occupies Moriz Fuhrmann’s former home, a coral-coloured mansion that he built across the street from the city’s main public green space, Luzanky Park.
+None of his descendants have lived in what is now the Czech Republic for 71 years — not since my father left hurriedly after the 1948 Communist coup.

 But with that emailed inquiry, a trove of stories was uncovered.

-There’s Moriz, the self-made tycoon who rose from village schoolteacher to the heights of Brno’s social elite when the Czech lands were still part of the Austro-Hungarian Empire.
+There’s Moriz, the self-made tycoon who rose from village schoolteacher to the heights of Brno’s textile aristocracy when the Czech lands were still part of the Austro-Hungarian Empire.

 There’s the theft of the eponymous Moriz Fuhrmann company during the Second World War under the German occupation, when it was considered Jewish property ripe for the taking.